HigherLevelDev/hldk/README.md

 Or better yet, [join the slack here](https://join.slack.com/t/higherleveldevgroup/shared_invite/zt-2qsik2mti-Y8y_VjO2GFvVqBI_H~JeEA).

+## Higher Level Dev Guide

+We have created a guide to help you transition to the world of higher level development.

+The guide covers topics such as:

+1. Introduction to Higher Level Development
+2. How the AI Software Engineering Agent works
+3. Best Practices to get the most out of HLDK
+4. Advanced Usage
+5. Troubleshooting

+To access the guide, please open the [index page](guide/index.md) in the `guide` directory.
+This living document will be updated regularly with new information and examples to help you make the most of the HLDK system.

 ## What is this?

 A node based server and web UI that allows you to develop at a